Isla Reta Beach: Talicud to Kaputian, Mainland Samal

 Natural Beach Umbrella at Isla Reta

 The umbrella-like trees along the beachfront were one of my favorite parts of Isla Reta :) It was really nice to walk along the shore under the generous shade, cool breeze, and refreshing sight of greens and blues.
-I was the perfect beach to bum around.
+It was the perfect beach to bum around.

 Small pier at the northern end of Isla Reta